box/developer.box.com/content/guides/embed/ui-elements/explorer-metadata.md

 # Content Explorer - metadata view

-With Content Explorer you can also display files and folders based on their metadata.
+With Content Explorer you can also display files based on their metadata.
 The metadata view uses [metadata template][template] and [metadata query][metadata-query] to find the data you want to display.